 Facilitating connection between romantic partners, family members, friends and colleagues is a strength and passion of mine.
 Nowhere does the intensity of the human psyche get evoked more fully than in the committed relationships we form.
 Supporting the healing and evolution of relationships is central to my life’s work.

 When it is requested, and I feel it is advised, I offer extended treatment sessions for more intensive psychotherapeutic work.
 Trauma imprints occur when too much happens too fast, and without relational support.
 In the service of unwinding and resolving these trauma imprints having more time available can be of great benefit.

 Since 2012 I’ve facilitated effective therapy with clients via phone and online sessions.
-For those whom, for whatever reason, can’t make it to my office but are interested in my approach to counseling, the option of distance therapy can be uniquely supportive and transformative.
+For those whom, for whatever reason, can’t make it to my office but are interested in my approach to counseling, the option of distance therapy can be uniquely supportive.